thesignalteam/website/README.md

 # thesignal-alpha
-Code and docker environment for the revamped The Sign.al
+Code and Docker environment for the revamped The Sign.al.

 ### IDE
 [WebStorm](https://www.jetbrains.com/webstorm/) from JetBrains is highly recommended.